Child Development (M.S.) Program Application

 Request that your official transcripts be sent to SDSU, following instructions on our Submit Test Scores and Transcripts page.

-3. Program application
+3. Submit the Program application

 Please download and complete this Language Background form (PDF) with your application.